-In HPMS, on the Contract Management/Contract Service Area/Service Area Data page, enter the state and county information for the area the Applicant proposes to serve.
+In the HPMS, on the Contract Management/Contract Service Area/Service Area Data page, enter the state and county information for the area the Applicant proposes to serve.

-Upload into HPMS, detailed maps of the requested service area showing the boundaries, main traffic arteries, and any physical barriers such as mountains or rivers.
-Maps should indicate contracted ambulatory and hospital providers, and mean travel times.

-For each county in the requested service area, there should be four separate maps.
-The first map should reflect the boundaries of the county as well as main traffic arteries (highways, interstates) and any physical barriers such as mountains or rivers.
-This map should include contracted ambulatory (outpatient-stand alone) facilities with the mean travel times to each location.
-The second map should indicate all contracted hospitals, skilled nursing facilities, rehabilitation facilities and psychiatric hospitals.
-Each specialty type should be delineated as a separate color or symbol.
-The third map should contain all contracted primary care providers.
-The fourth map should contain all contracted specialty providers.
-Each specialty type should be delineated as a separate color or symbol.

-note: RPPO applicants’ geographic maps should be defined by rural and urban areas (include borders) that demonstrate the locations of all contracted providers in relation to the beneficiaries in those areas.

 Note: The service area for the MSA demonstration plan can only be offered at the entire state or territory level.

-Provider Contracts & Agreements
+CMS Provider Participation Contracts & Agreements

 This section contains attestations that address the requirements of 42 CFR 422.504 -- that MA organizations have oversight for contractors, subcontractors, and other entities.
 The intent of the regulations is to ensure services provided by these parties meet contractual obligations, laws, regulations and CMS instructions.
 The MA organization is held responsible for compliance of its providers and subcontractors with all contractual, legal, regulatory, and operational obligations.
 Beneficiaries shall be protected from payment or fees that are the obligation of the MA organization.
 Further guidance is provided in Chapter 11, Medicare Managed Care manual.

-A. In HPMS, complete the table below:
+A. In the HPMS, complete the table below: